-- Only BSNL network operates in the region.
+- Only the BSNL network operates in the region.

 How do I register Kedarnath Yatra?

-Get yourself registered for Kedarnath Yatra as it is compulsory to show a registration slip for commencing the Yatra.
+Get yourself registered for Kedarnath Yatra, as it is compulsory to show a registration slip for commencing the Yatra.
 The registration can be done by both online and offline modes.
-The online registration can be on the official website of the Uttarakhand Char Dham Devasthanam Management Board (UCDDMB).
-For offline registration, you need to visit the registration center and some important documents such as to require photo ID proof.
-The registration centers are available in Haridwar railway station, Rishikesh bus stand, Guptkashi, Phata, and Sonprayag.
+The online registration can be on the Uttarakhand Char Dham Devasthanam Management Board (UCDDMB).
+For offline registration, you need to visit the registration center and some important documents, such as to require photo ID proof.
+The registration centers are available in the Haridwar railway station, Rishikesh bus stand, Guptkashi, Phata, and Sonprayag.

 Where to stay in Kedarnath?

-There are limited accommodation options available in Kedarnath, however, there are a plethora of options available at nearby places such as Gaurikund, Sonprayag, Guptkashi, and Phata.
+There are limited accommodation options available in Kedarnath.
+However, many options are available at nearby places such as Gaurikund, Sonprayag, Guptkashi, and Phata.

 GMVN camps/ tents and rest houses are available in Kedarnath and Gaurikund.
 They can be booked online from GMVN's official website.
 There are many hotels, resorts, rest houses, lodges, and ashrams nearby.
 Some of the best hotels near Kedarnath Temple are: